openfaas/docs/docs/reference/namespaces.md

     arkade install openfaas
     ```

-    Then add a Role and RoleBinding for each additional namespace, use the example from the default `openfaas-fn` namespace.
+    Then create the required Roles and RoleBindings for all of the resources.
+We can support you with this configuration [via an OpenFaaS PRO subscription](https://openfaas.com/support/).

 ## Create one or more additional namespaces